Mitral Valve Replacement

 The appropriate surgical approach will depend on such factors as how damaged your valve is and the overall state of your health.
 Though open surgery is the most common option for replacing mitral valves, your surgeon will determine which of the following procedures is most appropriate in your particular situation:

-- Open-heart surgery to replace a defective mitral valve involves making a 7" to 9" incision over the middle of the sternum, or breastbone, then dividing the sternum to allow access to the heart.
+- Open-heart surgery to replace a defective mitral valve involves making a 7- to 9-inch incision over the middle of the sternum, or breastbone, then dividing the sternum to allow access to the heart.
 In some cases a less invasive option, involving a slightly smaller sternal incision, is possible.
 Then the damaged valve is removed and the replacement valve is sutured, or sewn, into place.
 It will be necessary to stop your heart from beating during the procedure, so the operation can be performed on a motionless and bloodless field; while your heart is stopped, a device known as a heart-lung bypass machine will take over your heart's function and maintain your circulation.

-- Minimally invasive surgery involves making one or two much smaller incisions (typically 2" to 4") in the side of your chest, between your ribs.
+- Minimally invasive surgery involves making one or two much smaller incisions (typically 2 to 4 inches) in the side of your chest, between your ribs.
 Then the procedure is performed by inserting a tiny camera and long, thin surgical instruments through your tissues to your mitral valve.
 Minimally invasive surgery typically requires the use of a heart-lung bypass machine.
 Although it is typically not the preferable option for replacing mitral valves, in circumstances when it is appropriate this approach avoids the need to split the sternum and open the entire chest, so recovery may be faster.

 It is important to keep in mind that every medical choice involves a trade-off between risks and benefits—whether it is to undergo surgery, take medication, or even just carefully monitor a condition (an option known as "watchful waiting").